Differences Between Alimony vs Spousal Support

-However, spousal support doesn’t come with the same legal teeth as child support.
+However, spousal support doesn’t come with same legal teeth as child support.
 Parents who fail to pay court-ordered child support may see their wages garnished or experience other forms of legal recourse.

 Spousal Support Isn’t What You Think

-Are you seeking spousal support or hoping to get out of your payments?
+Are you seeking spousal support or hoping to get out of your divorce payments?
 Visit our divorce lawyer directory to learn about your options.